ResetXPDR/MSFS_AutoFPS/README.md

   - Binary in %appdata%\MSFS_AutoFPS\bin
   - Logs in %appdata%\MSFS_AutoFPS\log
   - Config: %appdata%\MSFS_AutoFPS\MSFS2020_AutoFPS.config and MSFS2024_AutoFPS.config
-- If after installing and running the app your simconnect always stays red:
+- If after installing and running the app your simconnect always stays red, your TLOD and OLOD values show as zero or you see "Critical Exception occurred: MSFS_AutoFPS - Unable to load DLL 'GpuzShMem.x64.dll' or one of its dependencies" in the log file:
-  - Try downloading and installing a Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
+  - Try downloading and installing/repairing a Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
 Try installing [this](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [this](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+  - Try downloading and installing/reparing the NET desktop runtime from [here]([https://dotnet.microsoft.com/en-us/download/dotnet/7.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.20-windows-x64-installer)).
   - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS installation so you can choose to either not run this app or to reinstall MSFS completely.
   - If reinstalling MSFS 2024, you need to do a clean install, as outlined for your MSFS version [here](https://flightsimulator.zendesk.com/hc/en-us/articles/17335196046108-How-to-clean-install-the-simulator-on-PC), which only takes around 15 minutes to complete and all your settings, controller assignments, career progression and your pilot profile are retained.
 - If you get an "MSFS compatibility test failed - app disabled." message there are numerous possible causes: